 When you’re autistic, these statements hurt, and they’re terrifying.
 They terrify you for your autistic spouse and your autistic child(ren).
 You want to say something, but you know how it will go over.
 You are torn between righteous indignation, rage, and devastating sadness.

-What conversation has ever been productive when one party begins by having to convince the other that she is not the embodiment of narcissism and sadistic evil?
+What conversation has ever been productive when one party begins by having to convince the other that she is not the embodiment of sadistic evil?

 We’ll build a bridge and break down misconceptions together, I tell myself.

 Hot damn, did it not go over well.

 To tell them that all aspies are not serial cheaters, violent, and abusive; or, to tell them what behaviors were the opposite of Asperger’s was to them an invalidation of their experiences.

 It didn’t matter if they were with someone who had the traits of a malignant traits of disorders unrelated to being autistic.
 To them, the distinction was moot.
 They were with monsters, other people in the group were with monsters, and the name they were using to define all manner of monstrosity was Asperger’s.

 Seriously!?
 There’s a pervasive irony in a chart like this with a fundamental lack of social conscience underscoring the entirety of it.
 It’s a juvenile demonstration of social Darwinism, as representative of social conscientiousness as a rabid hyena.
 They ascribe autistic strengths to neurotypicals, too, like honesty, loyalty, faithfulness, and critical thinking.